NSCA CPT Study Guide

 Resistance Training Status

-Starting out we can see the need for only single set programs, but we eventually have to progress to multiple sets in our training.
-We also get more proficient with our movements and may progress to one rep max testing or other things like power exercise training over time.
+Starting out, we can see the need for only single set programs, but we eventually have to progress to multiple sets in our training.
+We also become more proficient with our movements and may progress to one rep max testing or power exercise training over time.

 Rest Intervals